Matti-Schwartz/AppA-Frontend/readme.md

 - Docker / Docker-Compose

     Creates the *Container-Image* for the Web-App from the source code in this repository which bases on the official Java-Image: **eclipse-temurin:17-jdk-alpine**.
-It also defines the Image for the MySQL-Database which uses the official MySQL-Image: **mysql:8**.

 - Terraform

-    Instantiates and configurates the **AWS EC2-Instances**.
-After the initialization, Terraform outputs the Ip-Addresses, to use them later.
+    Instantiates and configurates the **AWS EC2-Instance**.
+After the initialization, Terraform outputs the Ip-Address, to use them later.

 - Ansible

-    Installs the all packages to run Docker-Container on the instances.
+    Installs all packages to run a *Docker-Container* on the instance.
 Also install or rather pull the Docker-Images of this Web-App from *Dockerhub* and starts the container on the instances.

 ## Jenkins